Michael Gove’s Lovely War

 As late as 2010 he was still trumpeting the Iraq war as a ‘triumph of freedom over evil’ and a ‘proper British foreign policy success.’
 Last year he could be found shouting at the Tory and Lib Dem MPs who opposed Cameron’s rush to war in Syria that they were a ‘disgrace’.

 In short, Gove loves war – from a distance, since the 9/11 attacks appear to have compounded his fear of flying.
-And like many men who urge wars from afar that they would never dream of participating in themselves, he is also somewhat in awe of armies and soldiers, and tends – like Gordon Brown – to get a little mushy at the thought of the manly physical courage and self-sacrifice that he seems to think are the essential military virtues.
+And like many men who urge wars from afar that they would never dream of participating in themselves, he is also somewhat in awe of armies and soldiers, and tends – like Gordon Brown – to get a little mushy about them.

 Gove is a keen supporter of the ‘soldiers into classrooms’ project and the introduction of cadet force units into the school system in order to promote ‘confidence, self-discipline and self-esteem’ amongst the nation’s deprived youth, who might otherwise be rioting.
 He also want free schools and military academies to ‘use their freedoms to foster a military ethos and raise standards.’

 So it is no surprise then, to find him in the Daily Mail today, extolling his government’s intention to ‘ give young people from every community the chance to learn about the heroism, and sacrifice, of our great-grandparents, which is why we are organising visits to the battlefields of the Western Front.’